 Note 1: ATS ground station antenna pointing at aircraft transmitter.

+An interference probability value around 1% was assumed in SEAMCAT to determine the necessary protection distance.

 Interference from ATS transmitters to MBANSs

 The considered interference scenario is depicted in Figure 8 and has been simulated in SEAMCAT.
 The simulation settings and results are summarized in Table 7.
 The interference probability from an aircraft-mounted ATS transmitter is very low.
 The altitude of aircraft-mounted antennas and the non-directionality of both MBANS antennas and ATS transmitter antennas are the main factors contributing to such very low levels of interference to MBANS operation.